p1glynlol/MCGalaxy-Plugins/Force TLS 1.2 for 1.9.2.8 or older updater/Readme.txt

-You don't need to install this if you are running the latest version.
+You don't need to install this if you are running the latest version of MCGalaxy.

 WARNING: This patch requires .NET Framework 4.5 or newer.
 This patch is untested on Windows 7 or older.